-Although using a different formulation than the one proposed here, the following papers also apply MDS-type techniques to sensor localization:
+Although using a different formulation then the one proposed here, the following papers also apply MDS-type techniques to sensor localization:

-- Manifold Learning: Centralized manifold learning techniques are used in [Patwari and Hero III 2004] to estimate sensor locations, without explicit range estimation, in cases where sensor data has correlation structure that is monotone in inter-sensor distance.
-Nonlinear dimensionality reduction is used to estimate physical location coordinates from the high-dimensional sensor data.
-The present paper uses direct measurements of range between pairs of neighboring devices to estimate locations. - Plain MDS: In [Shang et al. 2003], devices have connectivity information (whether or not two devices are in range).
+- Plain MDS: In [Shang et al. 2003], devices have connectivity information (whether or not two devices are in range).
 The distance between two connected nodes is defined to be 1, while the distance between two nodes not in range is set to the number of hops in the shortest path between them (similar to Isomap [Tenenbaum et al. 2000]).
 The matrix of distances between each pair of devices is used by an MDS algorithm to estimate the coordinates of the devices.
 Compared to the present paper, this centralized MDS method weights each distance equally.
-Unlike [Shang et al. 2003], the method proposed here avoids the (usually inaccurate) estimation of distances between out-of-range sensors. - Local MDS: In [Ji and Zha 2004], a local version of MDS is used to compute maps of many local arrangements of nodes.
+Unlike [Shang et al. 2003], the method proposed here avoids the (usually inaccurate) estimation of distances between out-of-range sensors.

+- Local MDS: In [Ji and Zha 2004], a local version of MDS is used to compute maps of many local arrangements of nodes.
 These local maps are pieced together to obtain global maps.
 This method tends to perform better than the global MDS method when node density is non-uniform, or "holes" in coverage exist.
 The local calculations allow a distributed implementation, but weights are restricted to be either 0 or 1.
 The formulation introduced in the present paper removes that restriction, by allowing arbitrary non-negative weights, and naturally bypasses the complex step of fusing the local maps into a global map.